Akii/blog/posts/2018-02-19-geoip-lookup-part-1.markdown

 ## 1. Looking up geo information for IPv4 addresses <br/><small>Code: src/Chapter1.hs <a href="https://github.com/Akii/geoip-lookup/blob/master/src/Chapter1.hs" target="_blank"><i class="fa fa-github"></i></a></small>

 The first step is to implement querying the remote service.
-This is fairly straight forward with two libraries: aeson and http-conduit.
+This is fairly straight forward with two libraries: <a href="https://hackage.haskell.org/package/aeson" target="_blank">aeson</a> and <a href="https://hackage.haskell.org/package/http-conduit" target="_blank">http-conduit</a>.
 First we define the data types.
 For convenience I simply derive the FromJSON instance.

 ```haskell
 {-# LANGUAGE DeriveAnyClass #-}